Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 In contrast, DualDiff+~\cite{DualDiff_2024} generates videos through a dual-branch architecture that decouples foreground and background modeling.
 The model first projects a 3D occupancy grid into 2D space and then fuses these features with semantic inputs, including 3D bounding boxes (foreground) and maps (background).

-Another line of research focuses on practical implementations through model adaptation techniques.
-GenDDS~\cite{fu2024gendds} fine-tunes Stable Diffusion XL~\cite{podell2024sdxl} using LoRA~\cite{hu2022lora} to produce driving scene images, which are then extended into coherent videos through a temporal transformer in Hotshot-XL~\cite{hotshotxl2023}.
+Another line of research advances video generation by combining and adapting existing models.
+GenDDS~\cite{fu2024gendds} fine-tunes Stable Diffusion XL~\cite{podell2024sdxl} using \gls{lora}~\cite{hu2022lora} to produce driving images, which are then extended into videos through a temporal transformer in Hotshot-XL~\cite{hotshotxl2023}.
 AVD2~\cite{li2025avd2} fine-tunes the Open-Sora~1.2 model~\cite{brooks2024opensora} on the MM-AU~\cite{fang2024mmau} dataset to generate videos annotated with accident causes and avoidance strategies.

 Despite recent advances, diffusion-based generators for driving videos still face significant challenges.
 They often struggle to maintain consistent temporal and multi-view coherence, particularly over extended clips.
-Additionally, their understanding of physical dynamics remains limited—vehicles may behave in ways that defy inertia or violate occlusion logic.
+Additionally, their understanding of the physical world's dynamics remains limited: for example, vehicles may behave in ways that defy inertia or violate occlusion logic.

-\textbf{Metrics}. \textit{(I) Realism} is assessed using metrics like Fréchet Video Distance (FVD)~\cite{guo2024drivinggen, fu2024drivegenvlm, li2025avd2, wen2024panacea, li2023drivingdiffusion, DualDiff_2024, jiang2025dive, bai2025dctdm}, which compares the distribution of generated video clips to real ones using features from a spatiotemporal network, and frame-wise Fréchet Inception Distance (FID) to evaluate individual frame quality~\cite{wen2024panacea, li2025avd2, li2023drivingdiffusion, DualDiff_2024,jiang2025dive, bai2025dctdm}.
-Kernel Video Distance (KVD) addresses non-Gaussian feature distributions, offering a more flexible alternative to FVD~\cite{guo2024drivinggen}. \textit{(II) Controllability} employs pretrained video-based or image-based object detectors to verify that required objects (e.g., vehicles, pedestrians) are properly generated~\cite{wen2024panacea, li2023drivingdiffusion, DualDiff_2024,jiang2025dive,bai2025dctdm}.
-In addition, consistency across different viewpoints is captured by the View Matching Score (VMS)~\cite{wen2024panacea}, which measures cross-view coherence in multi-view video generation, ensuring that scenes remain semantically and spatially consistent from varying perspectives.